-Please remember that the car parks on the hospital site are 'pay and display'.
-Disabled parking spaces are provided near each of the hospital main entrances.
-Please display the appropriate document and stickers.
-If you have to leave your car in the car park unexpectedly, please tell the nurse.
+Please tell the nurse if you have to leave your car in the car park unexpectedly.
 Special arrangements can be made in these circumstances.

 Please note that if you have had surgery, you are unlikely to be insured to drive immediately after.
 We recommend you check this with your insurance company.